OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 4. Adding an association does not change the modified time of the entity.
 Hence, entity's associations will not synchronize until the next update on the entity updates its modified time.

-5. JSPWiki fields will be shown as HTML in {{SITENAME}}.
+5. JSPWiki fields will be shown as HTML in {{ spaceName }}.

-6. When codebeamer/codebeamer X is the source system in {{SITENAME}}, and the content or name of inline image/file in JSPWiki field contains special characters like: â€¢, â‚¬, Â£, Â¥, Â©, Â®, ™, Âµ, α, β, π, Ω, Σ, °, Δ, ☺, ♥, ₹, ¿, ¡, …, À, à, Â, Ã, Ä, Å, Æ, Ç, È, É, Ê, Ë, Ì, ì, Î, ì, Ñ, Ò, Ó, Ô, Õ, Ö, Ù, Ú, Û, Ü, ß, à, á, â, ã, ä, å, æ, ç, è, é, ê, ë, ì, í, î, ï, ñ, ò, ó, ô, õ, ö, ù, ú, û, ü, ÿ, Ğ, ğ, İ, ı, Œ, œ, Ş, ş, Ÿ
+6. When codebeamer/codebeamer X is the source system in {{ spaceName }}, and the content or name of inline image/file in JSPWiki field contains special characters like: â€¢, â‚¬, Â£, Â¥, Â©, Â®, ™, Âµ, α, β, π, Ω, Σ, °, Δ, ☺, ♥, ₹, ¿, ¡, …, À, à, Â, Ã, Ä, Å, Æ, Ç, È, É, Ê, Ë, Ì, ì, Î, ì, Ñ, Ò, Ó, Ô, Õ, Ö, Ù, Ú, Û, Ü, ß, à, á, â, ã, ä, å, æ, ç, è, é, ê, ë, ì, í, î, ï, ñ, ò, ó, ô, õ, ö, ù, ú, û, ü, ÿ, Ğ, ğ, İ, ı, Œ, œ, Ş, ş, Ÿ
    then due to API limitations, such characters might get lost during the synchronization.
 Additionally, formatting of the content will also not be preserved.